 Budget Process Timeline

 From start to finish, the process of formulating, legislating, executing and auditing the budget lasts over a period of four fiscal years.
-Throughout most of this cycle, economic and political conditions can change.
-In response, policy makers can add or subtract funds from programs or activities, or they can extend, terminate or modify revenue provisions.
+Throughout most of that cycle, economic and political conditions can change.
+In response, policymakers can add or subtract funds from programs or activities; they can also extend, terminate, or modify revenue provisions.

 Sticking to the Budget

 Once policymakers agree on a budget framework, there are procedural and statutory provisions to help keep the budget on track.
 While those restrictions cannot substitute for consensus about fiscal goals, they can help impose needed budget discipline during the legislative process.
 Budget enforcement provisions often apply to multiple years and make it harder to enact changes to revenues or spending that would be inconsistent with the agreed-upon framework.
 Lawmakers are able to change the restrictions, but if the provisions are set in statute, Congress must pass, and the President must sign, a new law to modify or terminate them.

 The best-known enforcement provisions include spending caps, pay-as-you-go (PAYGO) requirements, and sequestration (or across-the-board spending reductions).

 - Statutory discretionary spending limits, or spending caps, limit the amount of spending allowed each year the caps are in effect.
 For example, spending caps are currently in effect through 2021 for annually appropriated, or discretionary, spending.
 The caps are intended to provide budget discipline and force lawmakers to trade lower priority programs for higher priority needs.
 To provide a safety valve, some types of spending, such as spending for disaster relief or other emergencies, are not constrained by the caps.
 If spending exceeds the allowed level, a process known as sequestration enforces the limits by cutting spending on certain programs across the board by a uniform percentage.
 (See further below.)